Laurence Mukakabera

 Most of the coffees we source from Rwanda are traceable back to a washing station, or sometimes a farmer group.
 Most washing stations in Rwanda receive cherry from hundreds (and sometimes thousands) of farmers who own very small plots of land – on average less than a quarter hectare, with just 300-600 coffee trees.
 Separation of such tiny lots is expensive and impractical, so the large majority of coffees are processed as a mixed lot from multiple producers.
 Typically, lots are separated as day lots (ie. cherries that were all picked on the same day) rather than by a single farm or producer group.

 Single producer microlots like this one are difficult to access, especially from such a small producer (Laurence owns 480 trees).
-One of the reasons this lot separation is possible is that Laurence is a member of the Dukunde Kawa Cooperative, who operate their own dry mill, where they can process smaller lots individually, whilst minimising cost and maintaining excellent quality standards.
+Laurence benefits from being a member of the Dukunde Kawa Cooperative, who have recognised the excellent agronomical practices she follows and consider her a role model to neighbouring farmers.
+Because the co-op also operate their own dry mill, they can process smaller lots individually, whilst minimising cost and maintaining excellent quality standards.

 Laurence was born into a coffee-growing family, and began to learn about farming from a very young age.
 Upon getting married, she established her farm with her husband, using seedlings they collected from already established coffee farms in the region.
 Sadly, Laurence became a widow during the horrific Rwandan genocide, forcing her and her two children to flee to Zaire (now the Democratic Republic of Congo) until the troubles in her country subsided.
 During these years, she supported herself and her family by weaving and selling baskets, as she had no access to any land for farming.
 When she returned to Rwanda, she found her property destroyed, and she faced the task of rebuilding her life from scratch while caring for her children.